 Nobody raised their hands.
 “By the way, you have about ninety seconds to solve this dilemma and start fixing the problem or your friend will risk suffering brain damage.”

 Still, nobody raised their hands.
 Everyone just looked as though they were in complete shock.
+“Thirty seconds left.
+Any takers?”
+There was still no response.
 “Very well then.”
 The instructor pulled a small object that looked like a pen out of his pocket.
 In no particular hurry, he pulled something out of the top of the object that resembled a straw, then clicked the “pen.”
 He knelt down over the soldier, who had now assumed a position of writhing on the ground.
 The instructor knelt on top of the large man’s chest, jammed the tip of the pen a few inches below the man’s adam’s apple, then inserted the straw into the newly created hole.
 At that point, we could all here the hollow, gasping breaths echoing from inside the straw.
 It sounded almost as if someone was slurping the very last drops from an icy drink.
 The soldier continued to catch his breath from his back.

+The scrawny man looked pleased and scanned the room from left to right.
 “Now, why would I do such a thing?
 Because year after year, hotshot marines and army personnel come to Ardua thinking that muscle mass is all they need to survive.
 Men have been blessed in many ways, strong men in even more, but men are certain proof that two heads are not better than one.
 Testosterone and arrogance will get you killed on Ardua, and nothing gets that point across faster than the demonstration I just gave you.”

 The instructor seemed to have garnered the respect of the soldiers.
 There were no more smirks, no more chuckles, and no more disdainful looks.
 Amazingly, the soldiers were attentive and looked as though they had a good deal of respect for the instructor.
-He was certainly right, testosterone did make men a very different breed.
+The instructor was right, testosterone did make men a very different breed.
 I couldn’t possibly understand how it was possible to gain respect by nearly killing someone.

 The instructor went on to explain how Ardua’s winds were a lot like the upwelling in the ocean, though sort of the opposite.
 Sometimes, extremely cold air would meet with the extremely warm air, which not only created tremendous thunderstorms, but fast winds.
 Since the cold air was more dense than the warm air, the winds that blew across the surface tended to be frigid beyond belief.
 An ancient air that hadn’t seen the light of day for over 250 years could bring air that was below 350 degrees Fahrenheit.
-If someone was able to hunker down out of the winds, but somehow breathed in this frigid air, the moist wind pipe would freeze instantly at its opening, sealing it off.
-The only solution was to perform a tracheotomy with a specially insulated tube, which involved cutting a hole into the windpipe at the base of the neck, and inserting a breathing tube into that hole so air could make it to the lungs.
+If someone was able to hunker down out of the winds, but somehow breathed in this frigid air, the moist windpipe would freeze instantly at its opening, sealing it off.
+The only solution was to perform a tracheotomy with a specially insulated tube, which involved cutting a hole into the windpipe at the base of the neck and inserting a breathing tube into that hole so air could make it to the lungs.
 While there was a very slim chance anyone would survive the bitter cold to need this procedure, our instructor said his goal was to prepare us for anything that was possible.